Chris Vos: X Games appearances

+2018 Winter Paralympics

-Vos again qualified for the 2018 Winter Paralympics in Pyeongchang, South Korea where he participated in boardercross and banked slalom.
-He won a silver medal in the boardercross event.
+Vos represented the Netherlands at the 2018 Winter Paralympics in Pyeongchang, South Korea.
+He won a silver medal in the snowboard cross and placed fourth in the banked slalom.

+2022 Winter Paralympics

 Vos and Lisa Bunschoten were the flagbearers for the Netherlands during the opening ceremony of the 2022 Winter Paralympics in Beijing, China.
 He won the silver medal in the men's banked slalom SB-LL1 event.